Workplace Relations Commission

 The WRC operates the following services:

-Mediation is a voluntary process which needs to have both sides agreeing to participate and to work towards resolving the problem.
-It ensures that all the sides are heard and the participants are involved in finding an agreed solution.
+Mediation is a voluntary process which needs agreement from both parties to participate and to work towards resolving the problem.
+It makes sure all the sides are heard and the participants are involved in finding an agreed solution.

-Employment rights issues: The WRC may offer a mediation service to facilitate the resolution of employment rights complaints or disputes without the use of adjudication.
+The WRC may offer a mediation service to try to resolve employment rights complaints or disputes without the use of adjudication.
 They may only be referred for mediation with the agreement of both parties to the complaint or dispute.
-Where a complaint/dispute is not resolved, it will be referred for adjudication.
-Find out more in our document about workplace mediation.
+Where a complaint or dispute is not resolved, it will be referred for adjudication.
+Find out more about workplace mediation.

-The Inspection Services (formerly operated by NERA) monitor employment conditions to ensure the compliance and enforcement of employment rights legislation.
 They also carry out inspections and gather information in relation to other employment laws.
 For example, employees or interested parties may ask for an inspection in relation to the protection of young people in employment.
-You can read more in our document on employment rights legislation inspection and compliance.
+You can read more about employment rights legislation inspection and compliance.

 Information on rights and entitlements under employment legislation is provided by WRC Information and Customer Service.

-Employment rights complaints: If you wish to bring an employment rights claim you apply using the online complaint form available on workplacerelations.ie.
+Employment rights complaints: If you want to bring an employment rights claim you apply using the WRC the online complaint form.

-Advisory Service: For further information or assistance you can contact the Advisory Service of the Workplace Relations Commission at the address below or by email to firstname.lastname@example.org.
+Advisory Service: For further information or help you can contact the Advisory Service of the WRC at the address below or by email to firstname.lastname@example.org.

-Conciliation Service: Requests for assistance and enquiries should be sent in writing to the Conciliation Service of the Workplace Relations Commission at the address below or by using the conciliation referral form available on workplacerelations.ie.
+Conciliation Service: You can make a referral Requests for assistance and enquiries should be sent in writing to the Conciliation Service of the WRC at the orkplace Relations Commission at the address below or by using the WRC conciliation referral form.